FAQ

 Q: Why don't you offer a mobile version of the site?

 A: EAS is a desktop-first site, for historical reasons and because it has long articles and other in-depth content that shouldn't be read on a tiny display.
 So it is only partially optimized for mobile devices.
 The mobile viewport is 640 pixels wide, which is a compromise between fitting the content on the screen on one hand and making everything readable on a mobile device on the other hand.
-It would require to rebuild the whole site from scratch, table cell by table cell, and quite possibly drastically shortened articles to make it 100% mobile compatible.
+It would require to rebuild the whole site from scratch, table cell by table cell, and quite possibly drastically shortened/simplified articles to make it 100% mobile compatible.
 The first means slave labor, and the latter is will never happen as long as I am in charge.

 Q: Is this site's accessibility optimized?

 A: Yes and no. Yes, because I consequently avoid the following mistakes at EAS and all affiliated sites: microscopic font sizes, frames, convoluted code, JavaScript pseudo-links, links that open new windows, links without conclusive description, CAPTCHAs.
 No, because there are no descriptive ALT tags.
-Adding the tags would drastically increase the already colossal effort of manually naming, embedding and linking well over 30,000 images.
+Adding the tags would drastically increase the already colossal effort of manually naming, embedding and linking well over 40,000 images.

 Q: I noticed this site still isn't W3C compatible.
 What are you going to do about that?

 A: This site was originally built with quasi-standard HTML as it existed back in 1998, and I already put a lot of effort in the conversion to HTML 4.01 transitional.
 There is nothing "wrong" about my code.
-The pages are displayed correctly in the major browsers and on most devices, and I'm constantly working to enhance the compatibility.
+The pages are displayed correctly in the major browsers and on almost all devices, and I'm constantly working to enhance the compatibility.

 Q: Why don't your links open in a new window or tab?